leandro-cervelin/cf_api_net_core/README.md

 # .NET 9.0 API Example

-A simple .NET 9.0 API using SQL Server and Entity Framework Core.
+A .NET 9.0 API using SQL Server and Entity Framework Core.

 ## Features
-- **Unit and Integration Testing** for quality assurance.
+- **Unit Test and Integration Testing** for quality assurance.
 - **Docker Compose** for streamlined deployment.

 ## Prerequisites